A 3d disordered superconformal fixed point: Introduction

 Our primary motivation for analyzing these models is to understand the dynamics of thermal field theories at the strongly coupled fixed point attained.
 However, for the present, we will focus on understanding the superconformal theory in its own right and focus on spectral properties and OPE coefficients which one can extract analytically.
 The analysis of the vacuum Schwinger-Dyson equations in the model are straightforward (and related to tensor model analysis in \cite{Popov:2019nja}).
 One can show that the model flows to a supersymmetric critical point, leading to an IR SCFT.
 While certain properties such as the conformal dimensions of the chiral fields are fixed by the supersymmetry, there are other, non-chiral, aspects of the spectrum that we can explore quantitatively in the model, thanks to the truncation of the aforesaid Schwinger-Dyson equations.
 One can in fact view the model we discuss in terms of a disordered version of the super-Ising model in three dimensions.
 We will exploit this connection and in particular find it useful to compare our results for the IR fixed point with numerical bootstrap results derived for the super-Ising model \cite{Bobev:2015vsa,Bobev:2015jxa}.
 In addition, using the results from analytic bootstrap \cite{Fitzpatrick:2012yx,Komargodski:2012ek,Costa:2012cb} we are able to obtain various OPE data in both the chiral and non-chiral sector.

 We found it instructive to consider a general set of correlation functions that allows one to also explore the non-singlet part of the OPE data.
 Most analyses of SYK-like models focus on four-point functions where one averages not only over disorder, but also over the external operator insertions.
 These operator averaged correlation functions may be easily understood using the collective field approach.
 However, they project one down to the singlet sector under an emergent symmetry in the IR since one restores democracy between the microscopic fields after disorder averaging.
 For the model we analyze it will be a $U(N)$ symmetry rotating the $N$ chiral multiplets, though as we shall see, there will no flavour currents associated with this that are generated in the IR.
+The fixed point we obtain is expected to have a large conformal manifold based on general arguments regarding marginal operators \cite{Leigh:1995ep,Chang:2010sg,Green:2010da}.
+Our analysis will however not shed light on this structure directly as the marginal operators are expected to appear in the triple-twist sector, while our study of four-point functions and bootstrap data only gives insight into double-twist sector.\footnote{We thank Ofer Aharony and Adar Sharon for helpful discussions on this point.}

 The outline of the paper is as follows: we begin in \cref{sec:n2qft} by delineating the class of models we study and solve for the low-energy fixed point.
 We then proceed in \cref{sec:ir} to examine the superconformal field theory thus obtained in some detail, obtaining the spectral data for the non-chiral states.
 In \cref{sec:4pt} and \cref{sec:chiral} we analyze the 4-point correlation function to obtain information about the OPE coefficients and the central charges.
 The discussion in \cref{sec:4pt} pertains to the non-chiral operators in the theory, while \cref{sec:chiral} uses crossing to get information about the chiral sector.
 We end with a brief discussion in \cref{sec:discuss}.